Skip to main content

 This experience is a signal from a complex and dynamic biological system, your brain, indicating that its operational environment may be suboptimal.
 The intricate network of communication that governs thought, memory, and focus is susceptible to subtle shifts in its underlying biochemistry.

 Understanding this biological symphony is the first step toward recalibrating it.
-Your is the output of an exquisitely orchestrated process involving billions of neurons.
+Your cognitive function is the output of an exquisitely orchestrated process involving billions of neurons.
 These neurons communicate through electrical signals and chemical messengers called neurotransmitters.
 The speed and efficiency of this communication depend on the health of the neurons themselves and the vitality of their connections, known as synapses.

 BDNF is fundamental to neuroplasticity, the brain’s remarkable ability to reorganize itself by forming new neural connections throughout life.
 High levels of BDNF are associated with improved learning, memory, and higher-order thinking.
 When its production wanes, due to age, stress, or metabolic dysfunction, the entire cognitive apparatus can slow down.